ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 "You're learning a lot from Past President Hero," said Brent's host mother, gesturing with a snail shell.
 "How to play chess, how to be a gentleman."
 She punched Hero's arm.
 They were old friends.

+Hero and Brent's host mother often brought Brent out to lunch and dinner.
+Brent was learning to enjoy these long meals at hotel restaurants.
+He had suddenly realized that

-They were eating at the Sheridan hotel.
-Hero had invited Brent to stay at his home during winter break, while he was travelling in Canada for a project.
+They were discussing Brent staying at Hero's home during winter break to watch his dog, while Hero was travelling in Canada for a project.
 Hero needed someone to watch his dog, and Brent needed a quiet place to finish his college applications.

 ---

-Brent took the long MRT ride to the edge of the city, and then walked up a winding road bordered by tufted grass.
+Brent took the long MRT ride to the edge of the city, and then walked up a road bordered by tufted grass.
 It was drizzling.

 It was refreshing to wake up in Hero's home.
-The winter sun warmed the wooden floors of the guest bedroom, inviting Brent to get out of bed.
+The winter sun warmed the wooden floors of the guest bedroom, and Brent got out of bed with a sense of purpose and well-being.

 Brent ate breakfast sitting beneath one of the pieces of calligraphy that Hero had helped him read and understand.